HUMAN AT THE HEART OF CLIMATE CHANGE

 Jean-Louis Etienne, Greenlandia’s mentor

-For your information, Greenlandia is supported by a recognized public interest association, Innovations Bleues.
-As a partner of the project for more than two years, this association works for the sustainable development of innovative maritime activities.
+Please note that Greenlandia is supported by a recognized public interest association, Blue Innovations.
+Partner of the project for more than two years, this association works for the sustainable development of innovative maritime activities.

 Innovations Bleues can de-tax all your donations up to 66% for an individual and 60% for a company.

-If you wish to become a major financial partner, a technical or media partner, please consult pages 12 and 13 of our brochure (download here)
+If you wish to become a major financial partner, a technical or media partner, please consult pages 12 and 13 of our file (download here)